cyramica/haulers-guide/docs/jump-freighters.md

 To actually perform the jump, just right-click on your ship and select **Jump to** followed by the beacon.

-To help with planning your route, see [dotlan's Jump Planner](http://evemaps.dotlan.net/jump) tool.
+To help with planning your route, see [Dotlan's Jump Planner](http://evemaps.dotlan.net/jump) tool.

 <br>